makerdao/dss-allocator/README.md

 ### StableSwapper

-An automation contract, which can be used by the AllocatorDAOs to set up recurring swaps of stable tokens (e.g NST to USDC).
+An automation contract, which can be used by the AllocatorDAOs to set up recurring swaps of stable tokens (e.g USDS to USDC).

 - In order to use it, the AllocatorDAO should list it as an operator of its `Swapper` primitive in the `AllocatorRoles` contract.
 - The `Swapper` primitive will rate-limit the automation contract.